-This report was prepared as result of an inquiry by the Federal Department of Foreign Affairs (FDFA) of Switzerland - 'Promote cybersecurity competence building in Switzerland through lessons learned abroad' - to conduct a research project on Cybersecurity Competence Building in Switzerland.
-The enquiry collected experiences from several OECD states that have systematically advanced cyber competence building, evaluating their experiences and outlining those that could feed into the ongoing implementation process of the National Strategy for the Protection of Switzerland against Cyber Risks (NCS).
+This report was prepared as result of an inquiry by the Federal Department of Foreign Affairs (FDFA) of Switzerland to conduct a research on cybersecurity competence building trends in order to promote competence building in Switzerland through lessons learned abroad'.
+The enquiry asked for collecting experiences from several OECD states that have systematically advanced cyber competence building, evaluating their experiences and outlining those that could feed into the implementation process of the national cybersecurity strategy.